kyverno/website/content/en/docs/Writing policies/mutate.md

       add-sec-rule.add-sec.kyverno.io: added /spec/template/spec/containers/0/securityContext
 ```

-To troubleshoot the policy application failure, you can inspect `UpdateRequest` custom resource to get details.
-Succeeded updaterequests are automatically cleaned up by Kyverno.
+To troubleshoot the policy application failure, you can inspect `UpdateRequest` Custom Resource  to get details.
+Successful `UpdateRequests` are automatically cleaned up by Kyverno.

 For example, if the corresponding permission is not granted to Kyverno, you should see this error in the `updaterequest.status`:

 ```
-✗ kubectl get ur -n kyverno
+$ kubectl get ur -n kyverno
 NAME       POLICY    RULETYPE   RESOURCEKIND   RESOURCENAME   RESOURCENAMESPACE   STATUS   AGE ur-swsdg   add-sec   mutate     Deployment     foobar         default             Failed   84s

-✗ kubectl describe ur ur-swsdg -n kyverno
+$ kubectl describe ur ur-swsdg -n kyverno
 Name:         ur-swsdg
 Namespace:    kyverno
 ...